-- The program is designed to be three years in length and courses are a mix of day and evening. - Throughout the Detroit Mercy school psychology program, I will be challenged to explore my own thoughts, feelings, beliefs, and attitudes about persons from diverse backgrounds and about issues associated with various aspects of human diversity.
+- The program is designed to be three years in length and courses may be a mix of day and evening. - Throughout the Detroit Mercy school psychology program, I will be challenged to explore my own thoughts, feelings, beliefs, and attitudes about persons from diverse backgrounds and about issues associated with various aspects of human diversity.
 Areas of diversity to which I will be exposed and about which I will be challenged to learn and expand my zone of comfort and understanding will include but are not limited to race, ethnicity, gender and gender expression, sexual orientation, class, religion/spirituality, age, and physical and mental ability/disability.
 Furthermore, I will be expected to build competence in my ability to work in a sensitive, effective, and responsive manner with persons from diverse backgrounds.
-Opportunities to build this competence outside of coursework include the required field experiences. - I will need to reduce other work obligations throughout the program. - The 3rd year of training is the internship year (a full-time work and training commitment).
+Opportunities to build this competence outside of coursework include the required field experiences. - I understand that professional dispositions are equally important as academic performance, and I will be evaluated on these skills. - I understand that inadequate progress in a skill (either academic or professional) shall result in a growth plan; participation in the plan is not optional, and may require sharing the plan with field supervisor(s). - I understand that refusal to participate in a recommended growth plan may result in termination from the program. - I will need to reduce other work obligations throughout the program. - The 3rd year of training is the internship year (a full-time work and training commitment).
 Detroit Mercy school psychology faculty members cannot guarantee I will be able to secure an internship placement in the immediate vicinity of Detroit Mercy, nor is a paid internship guaranteed. - Many courses are offered only one time per year, meaning one missed course can potentially delay my progress by one year. - Much of the correspondence between candidates and faculty will occur via e-mail.
 I understand I will need to designate an account for correspondence with faculty and check it frequently. - I must maintain NASP and MASP student membership throughout my entire tenure in the school psychology program. - I will meet with my advisor as required throughout the program to review my progress and discuss any additional questions that I may have. - I understand that a criminal conviction may prevent certification or employment as a school psychologist in Michigan and many other states.
+I have had my questions answered about these requirements.
+I understand this signed form will be